EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Stability bias favoring quick diplomatic solutions
+Stability bias favouring rapid diplomatic solutions

 Discover how another country covers this same story.